Definition of Inherent Risk

 8. Misappropriation

-The organization itself may be involved in the dealing of financial assets whose values are always misappropriated with the transaction happening on biased terms.
-This again gives rise to inherent risk due to the fact that there is a rise in frauds.
+The organization may deal with financial assets whose values are always misappropriated, with the transaction happening on biased terms.
+Again, this gives rise to inherent risk because of a rise in fraud.

 9. Acquiring New Engagements